sirixdb/sirixdb.github.io/concepts.md

 Instead, from a storage point of view it is desirable to only store the changes.
 As we'll see it boils down to a trade off between read- and write-performance, that is having to reconstruct a page in-memory from scattered incremental changes or having to store more records than necessarily changed.

 ## How we built an Open Source storage system based on these observations from scratch
 Sirix stores per revision and per page-deltas.
 Due to zero seek time of flash drives we do not have to cluster data.
 Sirix only ever clusters data during transaction commits.
 It is based on an append-only storage.
 Data is never modified in-place.

-Instead, database pages are copied to memory, updated and synced to a file in a post-order traversal of the internal tree-structure in batches once a transaction commits.
+Instead, database pages are copied to memory, updated and synced to a file in batches by means of a post-order traversal of the internal tree-structure once a transaction commits.

 The page-structure for one revision is depicted in the following figure: